Orbital-Knewbie/Knewbie/docs/UserGuide-Students.md

 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; 3.
 The leaderboard is not meant to be competetive but so you know who to approach for help!

 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; 4.
 The leaderboard is sorted based on overall proficiency.

+#### <a name="forum"> &nbsp; &nbsp; &nbsp; &nbsp; 3.3.3.
+Forum</a><br>
+&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; 1.
+Every class comes with a Forum.

+&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; 2.
+You are free to use the forum to clarify your doubts or reach out to your educator.

+&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; 3.
+The main forum page will display the timestamp of the last post the number of posts as well as the title of the threads.

+&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; 4.
+Students will be able to post a new threads and reply to clarify doubts.

+&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; 5.
+To create a new thread, you have to click on the 'Create A New Thread' button near the top of the page.

+&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; 6.
+You will be taken to a new page where you need to input the title of the thread and the message.

+&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; 7.
+Clicking on post will make your post live.

+&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; 8.
+To view the content of a thread from the forum, you have to click on the thread title.

+&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; 9.
+You will be able to view the message along with all the other replies.

+&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; 10.
+You will also be able to post a reply, or edit and delete your posts.

 ### <a name="quiz"> &nbsp; &nbsp; 3.4.
 Quizzes</a><br>
 &nbsp; &nbsp; &nbsp; &nbsp; 1.
 When you have logged in to your acocunt, you will be able to view all the quizzes from your dashboard.